 Agriculture has always played a vital role in the promotion of life and wellbeing across the globe.
-But it is in dire need of innovations that would improve and simplify the work of farmers and help their customers know their food better.
-One technology is ready to offer new methods of work and interaction between producers and consumers and solve many industry problems — and that is the already well-known blockchain.
+But it is in dire need of innovations.
+One technology is ready to offer new methods of work and interaction between producers and consumers and solve many industry problems — blockchain.

 Blockchain has been a buzzword since the inception of bitcoin, but when it comes to embedding this technology in enterprises, cryptocurrency is not what businesses are looking for.
 It is blockchain technology itself that matters.
 This innovation is currently transforming many industries, including agriculture.